AmericaTravelUnited StatesWisconsin

 The Historic Third Ward preserves and depicts the heritage of Milwaukee beautifully.
 Shop at the stores, dine at one of the restaurants, discover nightlife scenes, see sunset over the RiverWalk, catch a show at the theatre or unwind yourselves at one of the spas.
 There is something for everyone in the Historic Third Ward to experience and enjoy.

-6. See The Mitchell Park Horticultural Conservatory (The Domes)
+6. See the Mitchell Park Horticultural Conservatory (The Domes)

-7. Tour The North Point Lighthouse
+7. Tour the North Point Lighthouse

-North Point Lighthouse - Things To Do In Milwaukee
+North Point Lighthouse

-North Point Lighthouse – Things To Do In Milwaukee
+North Point Lighthouse

 One of the most stunning places to visit in Milwaukee is the North Point Lighthouse.
 The light that the lighthouse holds dates back to 1855, when it was first illuminated to serve as a guarding beam for sailors of Lake Michigan.

 Today, it’s a beautifully restored historic landmark which also serves as fascinating maritime museum.
 You can also climb up the Lighthouse tower to see amazing panoramic views of the Lake Michigan and the city from its lantern room.
-The lighthouse is open for touring only during the weekends.
-So, make sure you book your tickets to the Northpoint Lighthouse in advance to skip the waiting queue and avoid any last minute hassle.

-8. Visit The Harley Davidson Museum
+8. Visit the Harley Davidson Museum

-Harley Davidson Museum - Things To Do In Milwaukee
+Harley Davidson Museum

-Harley Davidson Museum – Things To Do In Milwaukee
+Harley Davidson Museum

 One of the most awesome things to do in Milwaukee is visiting the Harley Davidson Museum.
 Whether or not you are a fan of motorcycles, this museum is totally worth exploring.
 The various exhibits at the museum take you through more than 120 years of history of Harley Davidson’s evolution.